Skip to content

 1. Qualified Individual

 Designate a specific person to oversee your information security program.
 This individual must have the authority, resources, and knowledge to implement and maintain the plan.
-For a solo practitioner, you fill this role by default — document it explicitly in your WISP.
+For a solo practitioner, you fill this role by default — document it explicitly in your WISP with your name, title, and date of designation.

 2. Risk Assessment

 Conduct a written assessment of internal and external risks to the security, confidentiality, and integrity of client information.
-Your assessment must cover all three areas outlined in Publication 4557 and must be updated when your risk environment changes.
+Your assessment must cover all three operational areas outlined in Publication 4557 and must be updated when your risk environment changes.
+The assessment must identify specific threat categories, evaluate their likelihood and potential damage, and document which safeguards address each identified risk.

 3. Safeguards Design and Implementation

 Implement safeguards to control the risks identified in your assessment.
-The updated Safeguards Rule specifies that covered institutions must implement MFA for any system that accesses client financial data — a mandatory technical control for PTIN holders using cloud-based tax software.
-The NIST Special Publication 800-171 Revision 3 provides a detailed control catalog that maps well to Safeguards Rule requirements for small practices.
+The updated Safeguards Rule specifies that covered institutions must implement MFA for any system accessing client financial data — a mandatory technical control for PTIN holders using cloud-based tax software.
+NIST Special Publication 800-171 Revision 3 provides a detailed control catalog that maps well to Safeguards Rule requirements for small practices.

 4. Monitoring and Testing

-Regularly test and monitor your safeguards.
+Regularly test and monitor your safeguards to ensure they function as intended.
 For firms below the 5,000-record threshold, continuous monitoring is not mandated, but periodic vulnerability assessments are strongly advisable.
-See our overview of penetration testing for small businesses for what this process involves.
+Automated tools can scan your network for misconfigurations and unpatched systems on a scheduled basis.

 5. Staff Training